 We and our collaborators are exposed to the risk of employee fraud or other misconduct.
-Misconduct by employees could include intentional failures to comply with FDA regulations, to provide accurate information to the FDA, to comply with manufacturing standards we have established, to comply with federal and state healthcare fraud and abuse laws and regulations, to report financial information or data accurately or to disclose unauthorized activities to us.
+Misconduct by employees could include intentional failures to comply with the FDA regulations, to provide accurate information to the FDA, to comply with manufacturing standards we have established, to comply with federal and state healthcare fraud and abuse laws and regulations, to report financial information or data accurately or to disclose unauthorized activities to us.
 In particular, sales, marketing and business arrangements in the healthcare industry are subject to extensive laws and regulations intended to prevent fraud, kickbacks, self-dealing and other abusive practices.
 These laws and regulations may restrict or prohibit a wide range of pricing, discounting, marketing and promotion, sales commission, customer incentive programs and other business arrangements.
 Employee misconduct could also involve the improper use of individually identifiable information, including, without limitation, information obtained in the course of clinical trials, which could result in regulatory sanctions and serious harm to our reputation.
 We have adopted a code of business conduct and ethics, but it is not always possible to identify and deter employee misconduct, and the precautions we take to detect and prevent improper activities may not be effective in controlling unknown or unmanaged risks or losses or in protecting us from governmental investigations or other actions or lawsuits stemming from a failure to be in compliance with such laws or regulations.
 If any such actions are instituted against us, and we are not successful in defending ourselves or asserting our rights, or any such actions are instituted against any of our collaborators, those actions could have a significant impact on our business, including the imposition of significant fines or other sanctions and diminished royalties.

-Risks Related to Ownership of Our Common Stock
+General Risks Related to Ownership of Our Common Stock

-An active trading market for our common stock may not continue to develop or be sustained.
+An active trading market for our common stock may not be sustained.

-Prior to our IPO in January 2014, there was no public market for our common stock.
-Although our common stock is listed on The Nasdaq Global Market, we cannot assure you that an active trading market for our shares will continue to develop or be sustained.
-If an active market for our common stock does not continue to develop or is not sustained, it may be difficult for investors in our common stock to sell shares without depressing the market price for the shares or to sell the shares at all.
+Although our common stock is listed on The Nasdaq Global Market, we cannot assure you that an active trading market for our shares will be sustained.
+If an active market for our common stock is not sustained, it may be difficult for investors in our common stock to sell shares without depressing the market price for the shares or to sell the shares at all.

-The trading price of the shares of our common stock has been and is likely to continue to be volatile.
+The trading price of our common stock has been and is likely to continue to be volatile.

-Since our IPO, our stock price has been volatile.
+Our stock price from time to time has been volatile.
 The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, investors may not be able to sell their common stock at or above the price paid for the shares.
 The market price for our common stock may be influenced by many factors, including: